onzfonz/comp227/src/content/5/en/part5c.md

 export default TaskForm
 ```

+Notice that we added the `formDiv` CSS class, similar to what we did with our `Togglable` component above.
-The form works by calling the `createTask` function it received as props with the details of the new task.
+Also, recall that `TaskForm` works by calling the `createTask` function it received as props with the new task's details.

+We are now ready to write our test.
-The test is as follows:
+*Taskform.test.js* is as follows:

 ```js
 import React from 'react'